SciML/MethodOfLines.jl/docs/src/tutorials/schroedinger.md

 end
 gif(anim, "schroedinger.gif", fps = 10)
 ```

+Note that complex initial conditions are supported, but must be marked with a `=>` operator.

 This represents the second from ground state of a particle in an infinite quantum well, try changing the potential `V(x)`, initial conditions and BCs, it is extremely interesting to see how the wave function evolves even for nonphysical combinations.
 Be sure to post interesting results on the discourse!